sahumphreys/tice2/src/blog/2024/post1.md

 ---
 title: Empowering teachers to conduct action research
 layout: layouts/page.njk
-description: The opportunity to reflect, take stock, try something new, evaluate its success and collaborate with others is rare.
-Much of the professional development opportunities focus on subject knowledge and to be truly effective, they need to be earthed and situated in the context of the teachers’ own classroom.
+description: The opportunity to reflect, take stock, try something new, evaluate its success and collaborate with others is rare ....
 date: 2024-07-06
 tags: ['blog']
 ---

+*{{ date | postDate }}*

 > **Research** (noun): a detailed study of a subject, especially in order to discover (new) information or reach a (new) understanding.
 (Cambridge Dictionary)